Introduction to Booking forms

 This article is about collecting and utilizing Customer data.
 Booking forms allow you to collect information from your Customers when they make a booking.
 After selecting a date and time, Customers reach the Booking form step and provide the information required to complete the booking.
 The form always contains the name and email fields, which are ScheduleOnce mandatory fields, plus any System or Custom fields you choose to add to the Booking form, either mandatory or not.

 You can create and customize as many Booking forms as you need using the Booking forms editor, each form with its own set of fields in a specified order.
 Some System fields will be conditionally added to the form.
 For example: when meeting subject is set by the Customer, this field will be automatically added to the Booking form.
+The graphic style of the fields is determined by the theme as set in the Theme designer, and can be either Modern (fields as underlines - the default) or Classic (fields as boxes).

 All Customer data collected in the Booking form is available to you via these methods: